SvenBroeckling/phasesix-rulebook/published/combat_en.md

 #### Coup de grâce

 A character can kill an opponent directly if the opponent is *unconscious*, *sleeping*, or *dying*.
 To do this, the player rolls a normal attack roll.
 If this roll succeeds with at least one success, the opponent receives the status *dead* with the level corresponding to the successes of the attack.
-If the opponent is already *dying*, the level of the state is increased by the number of successes of the attack.
+If the opponent is already *dying*, the level of the state is increased by the number of wounds of the attack.

 If the attack fails, a sleeping victim is likely to awaken.